JYOTHY-DAS/Loan-Eligibility-Prediction/README.md

-## Loan-Eligibility-Prediction analysis was created as part of Analytics Vidhya Hackathon.
+## Loan-Eligibility-Prediction analysis was done as part of Analytics Vidhya Hackathon.